Kurogi-Lab/CAN2/README.md

 # CAN2
-Modified at 2023/6/21 by Shuichi Kurogi (kurogi.shuichi172@mail.kyutech.jp)
+Modified 2023/6/14 by Shuichi Kurogi (kurogi.shuichi172@mail.kyutech.jp)
 <hr>

-## Introduction
+##  1 Introduction
 <!--## Description-->
+  This repository provides C and Python code and execution examples of the competitive associative net called CAN2.
-The competitive associative net called CAN2 is a neural network for learning efficient piecewise linear approximation of nonlinear functions.
+The CAN2 is a neural network for learning efficient piecewise linear approximation of nonlinear functions.
 It consists of weight vectors to divide the input space into Voronoi regions and associative matrices to execute linear approximation in each Voronoi region.